Link Search Menu Expand Document

 Figure 1: Schematic architecture of a deployment.

-.
+Note that some evaluators won’t use unitxt and some of them will not run on lm-evaluation-harness.
 This is the practical reality of the technology today.
-However, our hope is that the reference stack will prove so popular and so productive to use, that it will be widely adopted by teams doing evaluation R&D.
+However, our hope is that the reference stack will prove so compelling and so productive to use, that it will be widely adopted by teams doing evaluation R&D.

 Execution Framework